Your guide to the 2025 F1 Sprint format

 Sunday | Grand Prix |

-In 2025, Sprints will be held in China, Miami, Belgium, Austin, São Paulo and Qatar
+Four Sprints remain in 2025 and will be held in Belgium, Austin, São Paulo and Qatar

 What impact does the F1 Sprint have on Sunday’s Grand Prix?